Almost 300 Common Sayings from the Bible -- Timeless Wisdom

 the early American political figure Benjamin Franklin.

-Here are oft-used English phrases with the scripture reference from which they come.
+Here are some oft-used English phrases with the scripture reference from which they originate.
 These sayings were originally written in the period from the First Century AD back to more than a thousand years BC.
-All of the sayings were, of course, originally written in languages other than English (primarily Aramaic, Greek, and Hebrew).
+All of the sayings were, of course, originally written in languages other than English, such as Aramaic, Greek, and Hebrew.
 They are listed here from various English translations, including the King James Version and the New International Version.

 - "A broken reed" -- Isaiah 36:6 (meaning something weak or unreliable)